Oct 29, 2007

 Mosquitoes and Wings

-a pigeon's wing ripping hard the sky's
+any wing: like a wing going unnoticeda pigeon's wing ripping hard the sky's

-flesh, the mosquito sucks blood apart, in that manner,
+in the act before ripping the skyflesh, the mosquito sucks blood apart, in that manner,

-:you know, in that manner when it bows
+the mosquito sucks blood:you know, in that manner when it bows

-as wings suck the sky, its blue brow.
+as wings suck the sky, its blue brow.over a certain part of your body,

-a needle-like beak eating hungrily your
+This is the difference, only:a needle-like beak eating hungrily your

-the mosquito does it with bodies,
+the mosquito does it with bodies,blood, there and there, now progressing

-over here.
+with those who plows innocentlyover here.
 The only difference, I guess,

-are what they cause: malaria and
+their orchard, those stridingare what they cause: malaria and

-shapelessness.
+through a thick jungleshapelessness.
 And how they look.

 Like Two Figures Who've Forgotten Where They Are